Medicare coverage for shingles is available. If you are at risk for shingles, talk to your doctor about options.

-Medicare Part B will cover you when you visit a dermatologist or other doctor to treat shingles.
-Medicare prescription drug plans usually cover shingles medications and the shingles vaccine.
+Part B will cover you when you visit a dermatologist or other doctor to treat shingles.
+Prescription drug plans usually include shingles medications and the shingles vaccine.

-However, because prescription plans have different deductibles, pharmacy networks and co-pays, the amount you will pay for shingles treatment can vary greatly.
+However, because Part D has different deductibles, pharmacy networks, and co-pays, the amount you pay for shingles can vary.

 Medicare Part B Coverage for Shingles Treatment

-Medicare Part B covers doctor visits and that includes visits to diagnose and treat shingles.
-Traditional Medicare Part B will pay 80 percent of the doctor’s bill, after you have met your annual deductible ($185 in 2019).
-You can get additional coverage with a Medicare Supplement (Medigap) plan.
+Part B covers doctor visits, and that includes visits to diagnose and treat shingles.
+Also, Part B will pay 80 percent of the doctor’s bill after you have met your annual deductible ($197 in 2020).
+You can get additional coverage with a Medicare Supplement plan.

-Most Medigap policies will cover the 20% that Original Medicare leaves you responsible to pay.
+Most Medigap policies cover the 20% that Medicare leaves you responsible for paying.
 When you have comprehensive coverage, you can get the care you need, when you need it.

 Prescription Drug Coverage and Shingles Treatment

-To get coverage for shingles medications and vaccines, you must have a Medicare prescription drug plan – either a standalone Medicare Part D plan, or a prescription plan that is part of a Medicare Advantage plan.
+To get coverage for shingles medications and vaccines, you must have a Part D plan or a prescription plan that is part of a Medicare Advantage plan.

-Every prescription plan is a little different, but all of them have a “Formulary” or a list of drugs that are covered, along with your copay or coinsurance information.
+Every prescription plan is a little different, but all of them have a “Formulary,” along with your copay or coinsurance information.

 If you use a pharmacy that is out of network, you could be responsible for the full cost.
 Contact your provider to find the best pharmacy option in your area.

-Medicare coverage that includes a prescription drug plan is an important part of treating and preventing conditions like shingles.
-At MedicareFAQ, we help you find the coverage that works best for you, with free quotes from the top insurance companies in your area.
+Coverage that includes a prescription drug plan is an essential part of treating and preventing conditions like shingles.

 What is Shingles?

 However, the virus stayed in your nerve tissues.
 In some people, the virus reactivates in the form of shingles.
-In fact, you can’t get shingles unless you have had chicken pox.
+You can’t get shingles unless you have had chickenpox.

-Shingles is not dangerous, but it is unattractive and painful.
-And the risk of getting shingles goes up as you age.
+Shingles are not dangerous, but it is unattractive and painful.
+The risk of getting shingles goes up as you age.

 Here is what to expect, according to the American Academy of Dermatology:

-- First, an area of skin on one side of the body will begin burning, itching, tingling or feeling unusually sensitive.
-This may go on for one to three days, and it may be constant or intermittent.
+- First, an area of skin on one side of the body will begin burning, itching, tingling, or feeling unusually sensitive.
+Symptoms may go on for one to three days, and it may be constant or intermittent.

 - Next, a rash develops in this same area.
-This may be accompanied by a fever, chills or headache.
+The rash may occur with a fever, chills, or headache.

 The blisters are painful.
 The pain will get better as the blisters heal, but some people continue to have shingles pain for several months.

-Prescription anitiviral medications such as famciclovir, valcyclovir and acyclovir can make a shingles episode shorter and less painful.
-Medications can also help you avoid serious complications of shingles.
+Antiviral medications such as famciclovir, valacyclovir, and acyclovir can make a shingles episode less painful.
+Medications can help you avoid serious complications of shingles.

-One of the most common complications is postherpetic neuralgia, a pain or numbness in the location of the shingles rash that can last for years.
+One of the most common complications is postherpetic neuralgia, pain, or numbness in the location of the shingles rash that can last for years.

-Antiviral medicines work best if they are taken within three days of the start of a shingles outbreak.
-For this reason, it is important to see a doctor right away if you suspect you have shingles.
+Antiviral medicines work best within three days of the start of a shingles outbreak.
+For this reason, it is vital to see a doctor right away if you suspect you have shingles.

-Your doctor may also prescribe pain relievers, nerve block injections or coritcosterioid injections.
-Calamine lotion, ice packs and oatmeal baths can also help relieve the pain and itching.
+Your doctor may prescribe pain relievers, nerve block injections, or corticosteroid injections.
+Calamine lotion, ice packs, and oatmeal baths can also help relieve the pain and itching.